Kompjoeter/KompjoeterArchived/README.md

 <details><summary>Making a simple one-page site with Animated Header</summary>
 <p>

-My brother and his roommate approached me to build them a webpage for their campaign of keeping our hometown clean!
+My brother and his roommate approached me to build them a webpage for their campaign of keeping our hometown clean.

 The site will be fairly simple and minimal.
 It will display some information about the campaign and have a animated header, using SVGs.

 Working on these animations is new and exciting and making the SVGs is easier then I expected!

 </p>
 </details>